omgmog/talk-cardboctober/talk.md

 ---
 ![](images/spreadsheet.png)

-^ I made a spreadsheet and in that broke the month down in to themed weeks, and then each week in to a project per day.
+^ I made a spreadsheet, in that I broke the month down in to themed weeks, and then each week in to a project per day.
 This really helped stopping Cardboctober seeming like an overwhelming undertaking.

 ---
 ### Week 1